 -Artificial Respiration and CPR

 -Burns and hypothermia

 Rest assured that we take great responsibility to make sure your pet is in the best hands while in our care.

-Exclusive to The Pet Shop Boys, Amber Cottle from the Amber Cottle Canine Training Center has created a custom Dog Walking Certification Course specifically designed to certify our dog walkers.
-In addition to our Dog Foundations course through the Karen Pryor Academy, our dog walkers complete this fully customized 4 day course.
-Our walkers learn everything from basic dog walking etiquette, proper equipment and handling skills, how to safely load and unload six dogs from a vehicle, to various trust building exercises.
+Tailored to The Pet Shop Boys, Annika McDade from Canine Connection Training has created a Dog Walking Certification Course specifically designed to certify dog walkers.
+In addition to our Dog Foundations course through the Karen Pryor Academy, our dog walkers complete this fully customized 5 day course.
+Our walkers learn everything from basic dog walking etiquette, proper equipment and handling skills, how to decode dog body language, how to safely load and unload six dogs from a vehicle, to various trust building exercises.

-Training takes place along our daily routes throughout McDonald Beach where our walkers must successfully demonstrate various control exercises, consistent recall, and how to deal with reactive dogs that they encounter.
+Training takes place along our daily routes throughout McDonald Beach and Vancouver where our walkers must successfully demonstrate various control exercises, consistent recall, and how to deal with reactive dogs that they encounter.
 As leaders in the pet care industry, it’s important that we have specific knowledge beyond foundation training so that you have complete peace of mind that your dog is having the best experiences possible while on our walks.
-For more information on Amber Cottle and her dog training programs, click HERE.
+For more information on Canine Connection’s dog training programs, click HERE.